kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 He had enough of this so he himself moved on...from the web dev community that is.

 What bummed me out about this article was how I'm a part of this community that's prematurely rejecting stuff.
 There were also side implications about whether web developers knew how to program (add Paul Irish link).
 <h2>What Kevin's article was really about</h2>
-First of all, I don't know the context of Kevin Luecke's comments regarding developers knowing how to program.
+First, I don't know the context of Kevin Luecke's comments regarding developers knowing how to program.
 So I can't spend time worrying about it, letting those comments bum me out.

 I'm a self-taught web developer: I learned web stuff during 90's dotcom rush when those that knew even a <em>little</em> about building websites were incredibly employable.
 Since I'm not a classically-trained-in-computer-science developer, I'll always have to deal with those feelings of insignificance...I'll be fine.

 Second, worrying about my feelings blinded me from realizing the main point of the article.
 That <strong>when web developers evaluate if some software solves their problems, they consistently reject it for the wrong reasons</strong>.
 <h2>The complaints about performance</h2>
-The performance gripes have increased ever since the rise of mobile use.
+The performance gripes (like the ones I hear about React) have always existed in web dev and have increased since the rise of the mobile web.
+And yes, it makes sense to make your web app as fast as possible.

+And in dealing with these issues, Kevin addressed it in the same way that many others have already addressed it. <strong>When looking to speed up your site, focus on the images first.</strong>.

+It's well documented that images are biggest offender when dealing with a slow site.
+So if your app has even a few images, how are you optimizing them?

+Are you optimizing images in PhotoShop before deploying them to your site?
+Are you using a tool like <a href="https://github.com/imagemin/imagemin-cli">imagemin-cli</a> to minify them in your build process?

+Are you hosting the images on a CDN?
+Can you use techniques like <a href="https://www.nikonusa.com/en/learn-and-explore/a/tips-and-techniques/bokeh-for-beginners.html">Bokeh</a> to further optimize your images?

+Next, how about your webhost?
+If your site or app is hosted on a low-end, shared-hosting USD $5/month, things will be slow.

+From here, lots of web performance best practices have evolved over the years.
+File minification, configuring critical path CSS, agressive browser caching, all this and many other things are well-documented.

+After implementing the performance stuff that you should be implementing anyway, <em>then</em> focus on JavaScript performance.
+Google's Addy Osmani has written <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performace</a>...give it a read.

+Heads-up: this article effectively argues that images